+91 9850899363 Affiliated to

 Silver Panch Mukhi Mukhota procession from the temple to Kushavarta tank and back, enhancing the temple's spiritual significance.

-Trimbakeshwar Temple is a sacred site with one of the twelve Jyotirlingas.
+Temple is a sacred site with one of the twelve Jyotirlingas.
 It's located at the base of Brahmagiri hill, which stands 3000 feet above sea level.
 The temple is managed by the Temple Trust.

-Trimbakeshwar temple inside
+Inside the Trimbakeshwar temple

 1. The temple is enclosed by a 20-25 foot stone wall.